 - If one of the parents does not receive income, he or she must submit a letter stating this.

-- If a parent or parents are self-employed (independent), a statement signed by an accountant certifying income; attach copies of the accountant’s ID, professional card, and phone number.
+- If a parent or parents are self-employed (independent), a statement signed by an accountant certifying income: attach copies of the accountant’s ID, phone number, professional card, and disciplinary record (certificado de antecedentes disciplinarios).

 - Declaración de renta (not applicable to foreigners)